 JONATHAN ADAMS – Leader

 Jonathan is married to Elizabeth and they have 3 wonderful children – Luke, Esther and Matthew.
-Having met and married in Birmingham, they moved to Luton relatively recently in 2013 and love the diversity of ages, backgrounds and approaches within Hope Church.
+They moved to Luton in 2013 and love the diversity of ages, backgrounds and approaches within Hope Church.
 Jon loves freedom, and is passionate about people being free to be fully themselves before God.
-Move those restraints and inhibitions aside, let’s live life freely as we understand who God is, what he has done, and the value he has placed upon us!

 DONAL MORONEY – Leader